opral/inlang-paraglide-js/docs/architecture.md

 ---
 title: Architecture
-description: Paraglide uses a compiler to generate translations - learn how it works.
+og:title: How It Works
+description: How Paraglide JS works - a compiler that generates tree-shakable translation functions for any JavaScript framework.
 imports:
   - https://cdn.jsdelivr.net/npm/@opral/markdown-wc-doc-elements/dist/doc-video.js
 ---